Danh Sách

 ) ENGINE=InnoDB DEFAULT CHARSET=utf8;

-) are defined on certain columns to facilitate fast search on these columns.
-We would use "SHOW INDEX FROM tableName \G
+• KEYs (INDEXes) are defined on certain columns to facilitate fast search on these columns.
+We would use "SHOW INDEX FROM tableName \G" to display the details on indexes.

-for for non-negative numeric columns like rental_rate
+• Should include UNSIGNED for for non-negative numeric columns like rental_rate.

 There are 1000 records for this table.